primev/mev-commit/contracts/contracts/validator-registry/README.md

 Note the permissioned oracle account for this contract can slash any validator that proposes a block which does not deliver preconfs from the mev-commit network.
 This corresponds to some configurable portion of the validator's stake being slashed (immediately sent to the contracts' `slashReceiver`).

 Further, slashing automatically unstakes the relevant validator pubkey.
 If the relevant validator was already unstaking, the `unstakePeriodBlocks` timer is reset, and this period must be fully elapsed again before non-slashed funds are withdrawable.

+### Configuration of `unstakePeriodBlocks`

+`unstakePeriodBlocks` must be set such that a mev-commit bidder knows all _currently opted-in_ block proposers from the current epoch, and next epoch, must deliver commitments, or are guaranteed slashable.

+For similar reasoning to the `slashPeriodSeconds` configuration in the [middleware README](middleware/README.md#configuration-of-slashperiodseconds), the minimum value for `unstakePeriodBlocks` is:

+`6 L1 epochs` + `oracleProcessingPeriod`

+A recommended value to assume for `oracleProcessingPeriod` is 60 minutes, although longer is always beneficial as a buffer for oracle transaction inclusion.